 Coffee and Brunch in Karlin – District 8

-Karlin is one of Prague’s wealthy hipster neighbourhoods popular with expats and young professionals.
-There are many cafes to choose from and interesting food options like Canadian style poutine (Garage Karlin), high end bakeries (Eska) and wine bars (Veltlin).
+Karlin is one of Prague’s wealthy hipster neighbourhoods popular with international migrants and young professionals.
+There are many cafes to choose from and interesting food options like Canadian-style poutine (Garage Karlin), high-end bakeries (Eska) and wine bars (Veltlin).

 Muj Salek Kavy